 Requests for funding renewal should be accompanied by a detailed report on recent years' activities.

 Some major programs may take place with little regularity, under varying leadership, with slight changes in focus.
 The Board will determine, on a case-by-case basis, whether to apply the guidelines above to such proposals.
-Accordingly, applicants are strongly encouraged to contact the Director of the Center before submitting a formal request.

 Special Program Grants fund programs that are relatively focused in scope or duration or involve a smaller number of participants than a Major Program.
 Special Programs may occur only once or may recur regularly.
 While a Special Program must be offered free and open to the public, it may focus on concerns primarily of interest to the academic community or to constituents of Drake University.
 These may include round-tables, colloquia, symposia, brown-bag discussions, speakers series, and the like.